by Michelle da Silva Richmond

 We invite you to participate –

-To add to the “spirit” of the event, there will be music and face painting to get everyone in the “mood.”
+To add to the “spirit” On October 31st , there will be music and face painting to get everyone in the “mood.”
 A variety of Mexican dishes will be prepared to feast our guests – and any “dearly departed” who may happen to show up!

 There is a certain magic to this long-standing tradition and we will welcome you and your family to the memorable event.
-We’ll expect you in our lobby starting at 7 p.m. every Friday, throughout November.
+We’ll expect you in our lobby starting at 7 p.m. every Monday of the month of October.